jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

 - `Check`: Switch to check the COM instance, subscription, location, and iLO settings without making any changes to the iLO settings.
 Useful for pre-checking before onboarding.
 - `SkipCertificateValidation`: Switch to bypass certificate validation when connecting to iLO.
 Use with caution.
 This switch is only intended to be used against known hosts using a self-signed certificate.
-- `DisconnectiLOfromOneView`: Switch to disconnect the iLO from HPE OneView before onboarding to HPE Compute Ops Management.
+- `DisconnectiLOfromOneView`: Switch to disconnect the iLO from HPE OneView before onboarding to COM.
 - `Verbose`: Switch to enable verbose output.

 **Note:** The script requires the HPEiLOCmdlets and HPECOMCmdlets PowerShell modules to connect to iLOs and HPE GreenLake, respectively.
 The two modules are automatically installed if not already present.